Downtown Amman: Modern period

+Urban features

+Souks

 Markets in the Balad were trafficked by Ammanis of all stripes throughout most of the 20th century.
-This later changed; the area's commercial activity began to be referred to as "popular markets," connoting a perceived demographic shift in the kinds of people frequenting the markets.
+This later changed, with the area's commercial activity coming to be referred to as popular markets, connoting a perceived demographic shift in the kinds of people frequenting the markets.
 By the late 1960s and early 70s, the Balad was a topic of public debate, especially regarding public and private transportation options.
-Historically, the Balad's crossroads of public and shared transit routes (busses and shared cabs called "service") connected areas outside of central Amman with downtown and its neighboring hills, such as Jabal Weibdeh, Jabal Amman, Jabal Ashrafiyeh, and others.
+Historically, the Balad's crossroads of public and shared transit routes (busses and shared cabs called "service") connected areas outside of central Amman with downtown and its neighboring hills, such as Jabal al-Luweibdeh, Jabal Amman, Jabal Ashrafiyeh, and others.
 Various development projects were initiated by public and private actors which dramatically changed the character of the neighborhood in recent decades, even resulting in a general "decline in human presence" by the 2000s compared to previous eras.

-Sites

-Downtown Amman is made up of a myriad of souq markets and independently-owned businesses, including informal and marginalized economies.
+Downtown Amman is made up of a myriad of Souk markets and independently owned businesses, including informal and marginalized economies.
+There are dozens of bookstalls in the downtown area, selling books, magazines and newspapers.
 As described by anthropologist Ahmad Abu Khalil:"...within the area there is a concentration of the oldest central markets for vegetables, clothes, and secondhand clothes.
 The area is a core place for the informal commercial and service sector, via hundreds of street vendors (thousands during the peak time) and a specialized market for the Asian migrant workforce, especially on Friday.
-This is because it contains much of the secondhand business in Amman, especially that of the furniture sector."The Al Husseini Mosque is a major local landmark and can be said to divide the Balad into two (West and East).
+This is because it contains much of the secondhand business in Amman, especially that of the furniture sector."

-The area's long history, having been built up over ancient ruins, leaves a large number of historical sites, such as the nearby Amman Citadel with the Umayyad Palace, the Hashemite Plaza with the Roman Theatre and the Odeon, and the Roman Nymphaeum.
-New archaeological excavations are ongoing in 2020.
-Scholars reason that part of the draw to this location in ancient times was likely the proximity to the now mostly-dry Amman River.
+The Hashemite Plaza

+The Hashemite Plaza is located in the downtown area, spanning over an area of 20,000 square meters.
+It was renewed in 2014 and is named after the Jordanian royal family, the Hashemites.
+The plaza includes open spaces, fountains, gardens, parking lots and cafes, as well as being equipped with a centre that hosts cultural activities like the Amman Book Festival.
+The plaza is flanked by two of the most popular Roman ruins of Amman, the Roman theatre and the Odeon, while the Nymphaeum is just a short distance away.
+The Citadel Hill, which towers over the Plaza, offers good views of it.

+The Grand Husseini Mosque

+The Grand Husseini Mosque was built in 1924, which along with the Raghadan Palace was among the first buildings to be constructed in the city by the nascent Jordanian state in the early 1920s.
+It was built on the site of an earlier Umayyad mosque, whose remaining wall was demolished by orders of Abdullah I in 1924, and rebuilt and renamed after his father Sharif Hussein bin Ali.
+For almost a century since its establishment, the Grand Husseini Mosque has been serving as a starting point for political demonstrations in Amman.